frePPLe/frepple/doc/examples/resource/resource-tool.rst

   | How many cards do you need at least to bring the lateness to its minimum?
 And
     can you explain that result?

-The second type of tool is modeled as a resource:
+The **second type** of tool is modeled as a resource:

-* The tool resources are marked with the subcategory "tool" or "tool per piece" in the `resource table <https://demo.frepple.com/resource-tool/data/input/resource/>`_.
+* The tool resources are marked with the subcategory "tool" (when independent of the MO quantity) or "tool per piece" (when proportional to the MO quantity) in the `resource table <https://demo.frepple.com/resource-tool/data/input/resource/>`_.

+  In this example, we'll be using pallets to model "tool" resources and frames to model "tool per piece" resources.
-  In this example we have 3 pallets, 10 frames of type #1, 5 frames of type #2 and 7 frames of type #3.
+  This example has 3 pallets, 10 frames of type #1, 5 frames of type #2 and
+  7 frames of type #3.

   .. image:: _images/resource-tool-2.png